jcpeters1/100_days_of_code/README.md

 ## Day 16
 More SQL practice today.
 Still doing advanced select statements.
 Used more case statement examples which was good practice.

+## Day 17
+SQL, SQL, SQL.
+Today was more aggreation than select.